Cooksville in Rock County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical year for this entry is 1842.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-CCC Veterans Memorial Bridge (approx. 4.9 miles away); Stoughton (approx. 5.6 miles away); Main Street Historic District (approx. 5.7 miles away); East Park Historic District (approx. 5.8 miles away); Wisconsin's Tobacco Land (approx. 8.4 miles away); Albion Academy (approx. 9 miles away); Sheepskin School (approx. 9 miles away); Sterling North (approx. 9 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: CCC Veterans Memorial Bridge (approx. 4.9 miles away); Stoughton (approx. 5.6 miles away); The Stoughton Downtown Historic District (approx. 5.7 miles away); Main Street Historic District (approx. 5.7 miles away); East Park Historic District (approx. 5.8 miles away); Wisconsin's Tobacco Land (approx. 8.4 miles away); Albion Academy (approx. 9 miles away); Sheepskin School (approx. 9 miles away).

 Credits.
-This page was last revised on November 29, 2020.
+This page was last revised on May 29, 2025.
 It was originally submitted on September 24, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,259 times since then and 39 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 24, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.
+This page has been viewed 1,856 times since then and 43 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on September 24, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+6. submitted on May 29, 2025, by Gary Sonnenberg of Waukesha, Wisconsin. • Craig Swain was the editor who published this page.